agronholm/anyio/README.rst

 Applications and libraries written against AnyIO's API will run unmodified on either asyncio_ or trio_.
-AnyIO can also be adopted into a library or application incrementally – bit by bit, no full refactoring is necessary.
+AnyIO can also be adopted into a library or application incrementally – bit by bit, no full refactoring necessary.
 It will blend in with the native libraries of your chosen backend.

 Documentation
 -------------